From Category: Traditional and Exotic Verse Forms

-Website of neo-formalist poet Timothy Steele, a professor of English at California State University, Los Angeles, includes selections from his poetry and critical essays as well as a useful introduction to traditional poetic forms and meters.
+Website of neo-formalist poet Timothy Steele, a professor emeritus of English at California State University, Los Angeles, includes selections from his poetry and critical essays as well as a useful introduction to traditional poetic forms and meters.

 tinywords is a daily online journal of haiku and micropoetry (150 characters maximum).
 Sign up to receive a poem a day by email or text message.

 Vispo, or visual poetry, is an art form that explores the visual patterns of written language, with an emphasis on appearance over meaning.
 This site showcases examples of vispo in images, videos, and even a computer game ("Arteroids" by Jim Andrews) where players shoot text fragments with other texts.

 With Words is a UK-based nonprofit that offers writing workshops and literary events for adults and youth, as well as an international haiku competition.
 Visit their website for basic advice on writing haiku poetry, with examples.

 Paul Aubrian created this site featuring lists of words that rhyme with a particular word or syllable.
 A fun way for formal poets to expand their vocabulary.